GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I_ex1.md

 3. Navigate back to the main QGIS-Window.
 4. Copy the layers for the overview map.
 In this case, the `Adm1`-layer.
 This way, you will not loose the style for the layers on your main map.
 Adjust the style on the copied layer for your overview map.
 5. Navigate back to the print layout.
-6. Add a second map as your overview map (preferrably somewhere in the corner)
+6. Add a second map as your overview map (preferably somewhere in the corner)
 7. Set it up as an overview map.
 8. Lock the layers and lock the styles.